Insights > Blog

 *According to a recently published article in the authoritative Academy of Management Perspectives journal, “creative engagement with daily stressors may promote psychological health and well-being by facilitating a flexible response to stress”.

 In other words, if staff learn how to be more creative, it can have the dual effect of enabling them to have more creative responses to the triggers of stress in any aspect of their lives as well as contribute more towards the overall creativity of the organisation.
-The journal article follows on to say “the same cognitive mechanisms that allow people to generate novel and useful ideas and solutions to organizational problems may aid in their efforts to reimagine the meaning of the stressors they face in the back and forth of work life”.
+The journal article follows on to say “the same cognitive mechanisms that allow people to generate novel and useful ideas and solutions to organisational problems may aid in their efforts to reimagine the meaning of the stressors they face in the back and forth of work life”.

-There a range of simple ways that we can cultivate creativity in our workplaces which can take little time including:
+There is a range of simple ways that we can cultivate creativity in our workplaces which can take little time including:

 An “alternative use task” exercise designed by J.P.
 Guildford in 1967.
 This can be done spontaneously or in a targeted way at certain intervals.
 Ask people to come up with alternative uses for an object that differs from the norm.
 For example, a paper cup is ordinarily used to store hot drinks.
 However, what else could it be used for?
 To hold compost and grow small herbs or to create a makeshift walkie-talkie with string?
 I ran this test with that same group of aforementioned teenagers and one quickly responded with “a hat for a goblin”.
 We can always depend on youth for fresh lateral thinking!
 The point of the exercise is to train your brain to think differently.